hotshot07/algovis/README.md

 # importing random library to fill it a list with random integers
 import random

-# Making a list of 20 random integers in range of 0 to 100
+# Making a list of 100 integers from 1-100
 # using list comprehension
 my_list = [i+1 for i in range(100)]